AdheipSingh/datainfra-website/blog/SAAS/centralised-control-plane.md

 ## Problem Statements

+### Achieving a Centralized Control Plane Design for SAAS Infrastructure Supporting All Business Models

-- How can a SAAS provider create a centralized control plane system design that effectively supports all three business models (Shared, Dedicated, and BYOC SAAS) while catering to customer needs ?
+The challenge lies in creating a centralized control plane system that effectively caters to the diverse needs of SAAS providers, accommodating the three major business models: Shared, Dedicated, and BYOC SAAS.
+The objective is to design a control plane that seamlessly handles the unique requirements of each model while ensuring optimal performance and customer satisfaction.

+### Establishing Comprehensive Mutli Tenancy and Data Isolation in SAAS Infrastructures

-- In the context of shared/dedicated SAAS, how can the provider establish both physical and logical isolation at the infrastructure level, ensuring that tenancy is not solely a logical concept ?
+In shared and dedicated SAAS environments, it is crucial to go beyond mere logical isolation and establish both physical and logical isolation at the infrastructure level.
+The aim is to overcome the limitations of purely logical tenancy, ensuring robust data security, privacy, and enhanced customer trust.

+### Efficient Lifecycle Management of Infrastructure and Applications in a Control Plane

-- How can we build a control plane that effectively manages two abstractions, infrastructure and application, to ensure the efficient lifecycle management of network, storage, compute resources, and applications ?
+To streamline operations, it is essential to design a control plane capable of effectively managing two critical abstractions: infrastructure and application.
+The challenge is to ensure seamless coordination and orchestration between these abstractions to optimize the lifecycle management of network, storage, compute resources, and applications.

+### Addressing Governance Challenges in SAAS Control Plane

-- To address the ease of governance, the following questions need resolution:
+To enhance governance in SAAS environments, certain crucial questions need resolution:

-  1. Who should be responsible for applying configurations ?
+- Determining the responsible party for applying configurations
-  2. Who should be responsible for reconciling configurations ?
+- Identifying the entity accountable for reconciling configurations
-  3. Who should be responsible for maintaining the desired state, current state, and original state ?
+- Establishing the appropriate ownership for maintaining the desired state, current state, and original state.

+Finding solutions to these questions will enhance governance practices and ensure consistency and compliance in the control plane.

+### Enabling Cost Calculation per Tenant in a Hybrid SAAS Billing Model

-- How can the control plane assist in calculating costs per tenant in a SAAS billing model that combines both usage-based and subscription-based billing ?
+The challenge lies in developing a control plane that can accurately calculate costs per tenant in a SAAS billing model that combines both usage-based and subscription-based approaches.
+By providing transparency and visibility into costs, this solution will enable fair billing practices and facilitate better financial management for both SAAS providers and their customers.

+### Designing a Lightweight Stateless Control Plane for Event Handling in SAAS Platforms

-- How can a lightweight stateless control plane be designed to effectively handle event at scale in a SAAS platform, avoiding issues such as cluster creation going into an unknown state or missed events, without relying on heavy message queues or persisting events to DB's.
+Creating a lightweight, stateless control plane capable of efficiently handling events at scale is crucial in SAAS platforms.
+The objective is to address challenges such as preventing cluster creation from entering unknown states or missing critical events.
+This solution aims to ensure smooth event processing without relying on resource-intensive message queues or persisting events in databases.

+### Streamlining Application Bundling and Scope Definition in Data Plane Deployments

-- How can we simplify the process of bundling applications with logging platforms, monitoring agents, and network proxies when shipping them to data planes, while also defining the scope of applications deployed ?
+Simplifying the process of bundling applications with logging platforms, monitoring agents, and network proxies during their deployment to data planes is a key challenge.
+Additionally, defining the scope of applications deployed becomes essential for effective resource utilization and optimized performance.
+The goal is to develop streamlined approaches for application bundling and scope definition to enhance deployment efficiency and ease of management in SAAS infrastructures.

 ## Summary